boun-tabi/eval-ud/README.md

 # BOUN Treebank Evaluation Project

+**Name**: BOUN Treebank Evaluation
-This project has been created to document the evaluation of BOUN Treebank, after its reannotation in 2021-22.
+**Description**: This project aims to execute and document the evaluation of BOUN Treebank, after its reannotation in 2021-22.